roger-luiz/roger-luiz/README.md

 - :zap: **Front-end Engineer**, **UX/UI Design**.
 - :eyes: Looking for an opportunity as an intern in the development area.

-> Ideas don’t come out fully formed.
+> "Ideas don’t come out fully formed.
 They only become clear as you work on them.
-You just have to get started.
+You just have to get started." ― Mark Zuckerberg

 ### Languages and Tools